 As we go through the year, please look to the Whitefish Bay School website www.wfbschools.com, to access many useful updates and items including a Cumberland School link, a link to Board Docs for current policies, and the calendar.
 We look forward to the joy of working with you and your child(ren) this year.
 Thank you for the trust you place in us.
-Here's to a successful 2024-25 school year for our students, staff and families!
+Here's to a successful 2025-26 school year for our students, staff and families!

-Respectfully,

-Jayne A. Heffron, Principal, Jayne.heffron@wfbschools.com Rebecca Salomon, Associate Principal, Rebecca.salomon@wfbschools.com
+Respectfully, Jayne A. Heffron, Principal

+Jayne.heffron@wfbschools.com

+Chamari Moore, Associate Principal Chamari.moore@wfbschools.com